weibeld/heroku-buildpack-nailgun/README.md

 ### JVM arguments

-If the Java programs to be executed require certain JVM arguments, they have to be given to the JVM at server startup.
+If the Java programs to be executed require certain JVM arguments, they have to be passed to the JVM at server startup.

     java $JVM_ARGS -classpath /path/nailgun/server.jar com.martiansoftware.nailgun.NGServer &